 The other study, published in 1980, is titled Equestrian Cold Panniculitis.
 This study investigated disfiguring fat loss to the inner thighs of women.

 The common factor was that all the women had gone horseback riding in the winter upon frozen saddles.
 It was determined that the prolonged exposure to cold killed just fat cells.

 Like the Popsicle study, there was no harm to skin, nerve or other tissues.
 Unlike the Popsicle study, the voids from the dead fat cells did not fill in over time.
 Since the fat loss occurred after puberty, it is assumed that the fat loss is essentially permanent.

 The development of CoolSculpting as a medical device was a significant undertaking.
 The concept of using cryolipolysis as a fat reduction procedure was entirely novel.
 To assure safety, the FDA required investigational trials on animals before testing on humans.

-The animal study used pigs4.
+The first animal study used pigs.
 CoolSculpting was performed on the back of the pigs on specific days prior to tissue collection.
 This allowed the progress of treatment to be monitored.

 Summarizing the pig results, on the day of treatment, there were no tissue changes at all.
 Several weeks after treatment, the immune system had infiltrated the treatment area.
 By three months, the immune system had vacated the treatment area.
 The final result showed a significant reduction of fat cells, with no impact to skin, nerve or other tissue types.